slash-mnt/krar/README.md

-# Kubernetes Resources Auto Rollouter
+# Kubernetes Resources Auto Rollouter aka krar
 krar is a simple chart for refreshing images using floating tags on selected resources.
 Can be considered as a light Keel alternative.